codexagon/process-monitor/README.md

 ./pmonitor
 ```

+Press `q` or `Q` to quit.

 ## Note
-Only works on Linux.
-Currently only shows running processes at one instant (when the program is run).
+- Only works on Linux, because the program reads from the `/proc/` filesystem.
+- Scrolling functionality is not available yet, so only the first N processes are displayed based on terminal height.